devinacker/bsnes-plus/README.md

 - Install Qt 4.8.6 (http://download.qt.io/archive/qt/) and make sure its `bin` directory is in your path
 - Run `mingw32-make`

 Building with the original MinGW used to be the preferred way to do it, but made building "out of the box" annoying for various reasons (including requiring outdated DirectX headers/libs and problems with some native Windows code) and is no longer supported.

+## Building on OS X

+- Install a C++ toolchain ([Xcode](https://developer.apple.com) is probably the easiest route)
+- Install Qt 4.8 (get [Brew](http://brew.sh) and run `brew install qt`)
+- Run `make`from the bsnes directory.

-## Building on OS X / Linux / other *nix
+## Building on Linux / other *nix

 As there is no ``configure`` step, make sure necessary Qt4/X11 packages are installed.
 On a Debian/Ubuntu system, it would require a command like:
 ```